cojacoo/rootwater/docs/index.rst

 .. image:: https://codecov.io/gh/cojacoo/rootwater/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/cojacoo/rootwater

 This is the documentation for the rootwater package intended as Python toolbox for calculation of root water uptake (RWU) from measured soil moisture dynamics in the rhizosphere.
+The general concept is an evaluation of observed diurnal soil moisture decrease and nocturnal stagnation or capillary-driven redistribution.

+For referencing to sap velocity measurements, a collection of conversion tools to estimate sap flow in the active sapwood is included.

 .. _rootwater: https://github.com/cojacoo/rootwater

+If you use this package, please cite the research behind it:

+Jackisch, C., Knoblauch, S., Blume, T., Zehe, E. and Hassler, S.K. (in review): Estimates of tree root water uptake from soil moisture profile dynamics.
+Submitted to Biogeosciences.
+(DOI forthcoming)

 .. toctree::
     :maxdepth: 3